How to Stop IRS Wage Garnishment in Six Ways

 Again, this is an option, but not a good one.
 Some people even quit their jobs or move to another employer to avoid wage garnishment.
 They assume that the IRS or state will take months to find them.
 Unfortunately, this is not a great idea.
 As soon as the IRS realizes that another employer is paying you, the wage garnishment will start up again.

 A wage garnishment is one of the IRS’s most serious collection actions.
-If you have received a final internet to levy or if the wage garnishment has already started, you should get help from a tax professional as soon as possible.
-Browse our network's top-rated wage garnishment professionals.
+If you have received a final internet to levy or if the tax wage garnishment has already started, you should get help from a tax pro as soon as possible.
+Browse our network's top-rated wage garnishment professionals who understand tax laws.
+Request a free consultation.